Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Related work

-\textbf{Auxiliary Tasks.} Supervised learning may not always produce sufficiently informative features for identifying OOD samples \cite{winkens2020contrastive}.
+Supervised learning may not always produce sufficiently informative features for identifying OOD samples \citep{winkens2020contrastive}.
 To this end, additional tasks have been proposed to enrich the supervised-learned features.
-One such approach is identifying the key in-distribution transformations and attempting to predict them.
-Hendrycks et al. \cite{hendrycks2019rotpred} propose rotation prediction (RP, e.g. $[0\degree, 90\degree, 180\degree, 270\degree]$) along with the supervised objective.
-In (MTL) \cite{nvidia2021shifting}, Mohseni et al. attempt to learn the domain-specific transformations for each in-distribution using Bayesian optimization by minimizing the in-distribution classification loss.
-Concurrently, Winkens et al. \cite{winkens2020contrastive} combine contrastive learning to incentivize the learning of features that discriminate between all dataset images, even if they belong to the same class.
-Zhang et al. \cite{zhang2020hybrid} present a two-branch OpenHybrid framework, where a generative flow-based model and a supervised classifier are jointly trained.
+Examples include determining the key in-distribution transformations and predicting them \citep{hendrycks2019rotpred} or contrastive learning. \cite{nvidia2021shifting} attempt to first learn the domain-specific transformations for each in-distribution using Bayesian optimization. \cite{zhang2020hybrid} present a two-branch framework, where a generative flow-based model and a supervised classifier are jointly trained.